 I decided to take her course because it was only $20 and I figured the worse that would happen is that I don’t learn anything new and see how other business owners are leveraging Pinterest.
 But when I took her course, her strategy immediately clicked with me and I realized the 2 steps I had been missing: groups and tailwind.

-To learn exactly how to use these tools, I recommend getting her ebook (it’s only $20 and super worth it).
+To learn exactly how to use these tools, I recommend getting her newly updated E-BOOK.
 You can get through the whole thing in a few hours and it really accelerated my own strategy.
+Plus, you don’t even need a blog for this strategy to work – all you need is a Pinterest account!
+How cool is that?